What is Salary Packaging and How Does it Work?

 Special Rules for Non-Profit Organisations

 Most employers need to pay FBT on the value of benefits they offer to every employee.
-However, non-profit organisations are exempted from fringe benefits tax up to a certain extent, depending on the type of organisation.
+However, non-profit organisations are exempted from fringe benefits tax (FBT exemption) up to a certain extent, depending on the type of organisation.

 It is advisable that you have a word with your employer to understand what salary packaging they offer.
 You may want to get professional advice to work out if this salary sacrificing will be beneficial for you.